List of rulers of Bengal: Videha dynasty of Mithila (Tirabhukti) (c. 1100–700 BCE)

-During this period of fall of Videha dynasty, the famous republic of Licchavi was rising in Vaishali and Mithila region came under control of Licchavi clan of Vajji confederacy in around eight century BCE.
+During this period of fall of Videha dynasty, the famous republic of Licchavi was rising in Vaishali and Mithila region came under control of Licchavi clan of Vajji confederacy in around eighth century BCE.

 Gangaridai kingdom (c.
-350 – 100 BCE)
+350–100 BCE)

 Gangaridae is a term used by the ancient Greco-Roman writers to describe a people or a geographical region of the ancient Indian subcontinent.
 Some of these writers state that Alexander the Great withdrew from the Indian subcontinent because of the strong war elephant force of the Gangaridai.
 However, the geographical region was annexed and governed by the Nanda Empire at the time.

 A number of modern scholars locate Gangaridai in the Ganges Delta of the Bengal region, although alternative theories also exist.
 Gange or Ganges, the capital of the Gangaridai (according to Ptolemy), has been identified with several sites in the region, including Chandraketugarh and Wari-Bateshwar.